 Who is eligible and for how long can I go?

 Students taking part in Erasmus mobility will usually do so for between 2 and 12 months (between a term and an academic year).
-You must be from the UK or EU and studying towards a degree or short-term higher vocational education course (including foundation degree courses).
+You must be from the EU and studying towards a degree or short-term higher vocational education course (including foundation degree courses).
 You must study on a full-time basis during your mobility, but don’t worry if you’re a part-time student – you can still take part as long as you study full-time while you’re away.

 Will I receive a grant?